Lecture hall tableaux: Acknowledgments

 \section{Acknowledgments}

 The authors want to thank the University of California, Berkeley where most of this work was completed.
 They are grateful to Ole Warnaar for his helpful comments.
-S.C. is supported by the MSRI and the Miller Institute during her sabbatical at UC Berkeley.
-J.S.K. is supported by NRF grants \#2016R1D1A1A09917506 and \#2016R1A5A1008055.
+S.C. is supported by the MSRI (NSF grant DMS-0932078) and the Miller Institute during her sabbatical at UC Berkeley.
+J.S.K. was supported by NRF grants \#2019R1F1A1059081 and \#2016R1A5A1008055.